-- 1. Start a new Visual Basic program. - 2.
-Double-click on the TextBox control ( TextBox ) in the Common Controls group of the Toolbox.
+- 1. Click on New Project in the File menu and begin a new Visual Basic program. - 2.
+Double-click on the TextBox control (TextBox) in the Common Controls group of the Toolbox.

 A rectangle with three small squares appears at the upper-left corner of the form.
 The square on the top of the text box, called the Tasks button, can be used to set the MultiLine property of the text box.
 The squares on the left and right sides of the text box are called sizing handles.
 See Fig. 2.7.
 An object showing its handles is said to be selected.
 A selected text box can have its width altered, location changed, and other properties modified.
 You alter the width of the text box by dragging one of its sizing handles.